drkmsmithjr/AlexaSurfReport/README.md

 This file shows how to generate a surf report skill for Alexa

-By Mark Smith, www.Surfncircuit.com
+By Mark Smith, www.Surfncircuits.com

 copyright (c) 2017 www.surfncircuits.com

-Code was modified from Alexa Kit and uses the surfline API
+Code was modified from Alexa Kit and uses the www.surfline.com API

 New surf locations are shown in the spots DICT definition .
 You need the "location name", the SpotID, and the regional ID.
 These can be taken from the HTTP address of the cooresponing surfline.com surf report.